 Nearby points of interest

-There are plenty of other places to explore – both while you’re at Tyneham for the day, but also for a return visit.
+There are plenty of other places to explore – both while you’re at Tyneham for the day, and also for a return visit.